 Here are some basic metrics you should know

 - Search Volume: the number of users searching for each keyword per month.
-Search volume may vary depending on the type of content and the industry on each website.
+Search volume on Google may vary depending on the type of content and the industry on each website.

 - Keyword Difficulty (KD): determines the organic competition rate of each keyword.
 The higher the number the harder it is to compete for the top spot.

 - Cost Per Click (CPC): the price you pay for each time a user clicks on your link on the SERP in case you run Google Ads for that key word.